TITANIOMM/TITANIOMM/README.md

 <br>

 Hi, I'm AmirHossein, a backend developer 👨🏻‍💻 from Iran.
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
-I learning js recently.i Love to dive into algorithm and problems.
+I learning Machine Learning recently.i Love to dive into algorithm and problems.

 <br>